 Design systems provide a layer of abstraction to the work of building web applications.
 Since the application is an implementation of a broader design system, you can evaluate and build upon the system, then carry changes downstream into the application.
 There shouldn’t be a need to first inventory the application or pore through dense business logic to get a good grasp on where to begin.

 Design systems are better when all disciplines have a voice in their creation

 The advantages of a componentized application are clear.
 The next question: How do you ensure the design system behind it is set up for success during implementation?
-No matter what final form the design system takes, the process needs to include each discipline involved with its implementation.
+No matter what final form the design system takes, the process needs to include each discipline that will apply it.

 Aside from the primary dialogue around component details, it is helpful for designers and developers to discuss:

 - Which proposed design solutions are most feasible given project constraints?